sitiporn/Reading-paper/possible_main/reseach_ques.md

    - they dont have intent

-# Research question of literater review
+# Research question from literater review

    OOS: the users request are not be supported by testing daiglog system